Knee pain? Patellofemoral pain? Sore knees from running?

 Patellofemoral pain affects 1 in 10 males, and 1 in 5 females.
 With the name “Runner’s knee”, it is the most common injury seen in runners with close to 50% of runners experiencing this condition.
-In this article we discuss what it is, how we treat it, and what you can do to help it!
+In this article we discuss what it is, how we treat it, what exercises you can do to help it, taping for knee pain & how to keep training in the gym with knee pain!

 What is it?